 #3.
 Spelling mistakes are unforgivable!

-No brand will risk making a brand impression with spell errors.
+Third Tip, No brand will risk or allowed making a brand impression and identity and run with spell errors.
 Spell and grammar errors are a strong pointer to a scam email.
 Same is the case with grammatical errors.
-The main highlight is, a brand will never make such mistakes.
-So, if you see a spelling error or feel the grammar be odd, report immediately.
-What brand would like to taint their name with unprofessional approach via email which can cause disappointment of customers in them with spelling errors.
-It’s a very high aspect of email itself so unless their motive isn’t to keep their customers satisfied and happy it’s definitely a phish!
+The main highlight is, a brand and a webpage will never make offer or deal such mistakes.
+So, if you see an error or feel the grammar be odd, report it directly and immediately.
+What brand would like to taint their name with unprofessional approach via email which can cause disappointment of customers, recipients and people in them with fill spelling errors.
+It’s a very high correct aspect of email itself so unless their motive isn’t to keep their customers satisfied and happy even on social it’s definitely a phish!

 #4.
 Addressed to “Valued Customer”?
 Avoid